Distributed Information-based Source Seeking: Experiments

-\modified{ \begin{remark}[Rationale behind the metrics] Assume the $\textup{FIM}$ is a $k\times k$ matrix.
-Since the $\textup{FIM}$ is always positive semi-definite, it has non-negative eigenvalues $\lambda_1,\lambda_2,...,\lambda_k$.
-The goal of minimizing CRLB is to make the matrix $\textup{FIM}^{-1}$ as close to the zero matrix as possible, which means $\frac{1}{\lambda_1},...,\frac{1}{\lambda_k}$ should all be as close to zero as possible.
-Therefore, $\tr{(\textup{FIM}^{-1})} = \sum_{i=1}^k \frac{1}{\lambda_i}$ and $\lambda_{\max}(\textup{FIM}^{-1})=\max_{i=1,...,k}\frac{1}{\lambda_i}$ are both reasonable metrics to minimize.
-Similarly, the third metric $-\log\det(\textup{FIM}) = \sum_{i=1}^k \log(\frac{1}{\lambda_i})$ also encourages an overall reduction of $\frac{1}{\lambda_i}$ values, but it may not be as good as the previous two since and its value can be made arbitrarily low by setting one single $\frac{1}{\lambda_i}$ is very close to zero while all others remain large.
-The covariance metric is essentially $\tr((\textup{FIM}+P_0^{-1})^{-1})$, which can be thought of as a regularized version of the first metric. \end{remark} } \modified{\begin{remark}[Geometric Properties] Although the trajectories in Fig. \ref{fig:Metric-Compare-Traj} may look very different, they share some important common geometric properties that make sense intuitively.
+\begin{remark}[Geometric Properties] Although the trajectories in Fig. \ref{fig:Metric-Compare-Traj} may look very different, they share some important common geometric properties that make sense intuitively.
 Specifically, they all encourage a separation among the sensors at some point and create an overall trend of approaching the source.
 We need to look at the explicit form of FIM to understand these behaviors.
 In the proof in Appendix B, we show that where $m$ is the number of sensors, $g_i$ is the measurement function for the $i$'th sensor, $r_i$ is the distance between the $i$'th sensor and the source, and $\hat{r}_i$ is the unit vector pointing from the source to the $i$'th sensor.
 Having $\textup{FIM}^{-1}$ close to zero means $\textup{FIM}$ itself is `very positive definite'.
-And to achieve that, either 1)$|g_i'(r_i)|$ are large or 2)$\hat{r}_i\hat{r}_i^\top$ are `very linearly-independent', or both.
+And to achieve that, either 1) $|g_i'(r_i)|$ are large or 2) $\hat{r}_i\hat{r}_i^\top$ are `very linearly-independent', or both.
 Under the assumption that $|g_i'(r_i)|$ becomes larger as $r_i$ decreases, item 1) contributes to the overall trend of approaching the sensor, which seeks a stronger signal-to-noise ratio.
 Further, item 2) encourages the unit vectors $\hat{r}_i$ to point towards different directions, making the sensors separate from one another and creating different line-of-sights.

-The covariance is perhaps the one that stands out the most among the metrics as it exhibits some follow-straight-line behavior at the beginning and separates only when close to the source.
-This phenomenon can be explained via the dominance between $P_0^{-1}$ and $\nabla H R^{-1} \nabla H^\top$, and we include a detailed discussion in Appendix \ref{append:covariance}. \end{remark}}
+The covariance is the one that stands out the most among the metrics as it exhibits some follow-straight-line behavior at the beginning and separates only when close to the source.
+This phenomenon can be explained by the dominance battle between $P_0^{-1}$ and $\nabla H R^{-1} \nabla H^\top$, as discussed in detail in Appendix \ref{append:covariance}. \end{remark}